Arif-PhyChem/MLQD/README.md

 ```

 * **AIQD model:**
-        *Providing input file, an array or a list of input parameters (In this case, the user needs to normalized the data him/her-self.*
+        Providing input file, an array or a list of input parameters (In this case, the user needs to normalized the data him/her-self).
+AIQD use a logistic function to normalize the dimension of time, i.e.,  $f(t) = a/(1 + b \exp(-(t + c)/d))$ where $a, b, c \text(and) d$ are constants.
+Check out the Supplementary Figure 3 of our AIQD Papar paper https://www.nature.com/articles/s41467-022-29621-w.

 ```
         param={